dokester/BayesicFitting/docs/Dimensions.md

 generality, we take 4 points, positioned on axis 0 at 0.0, 0.5, 0.9 and
 0.99.
 From these starting positions we generate 1000 points using one of our two engines.
 We do this for N-spheres of 10 and 100 dimensions.
-The 2-d sphere we skip, because it is very easy to check the preformance of engines in 2 dimensions and consequently everything there is hunkydory.
+The 2-d sphere we skip, because it is very easy to check the performance of engines in 2 dimensions and consequently everything there is hunkydory.

 In all tests we take 20 steps before we declare that we have a new